Irish Immigration

 In the clipped out portion of the 1870 Brokenstraw, Warren County, Pennsylvania census below, if we can use our imagination and pretend the name “Kacty” or whatever it says, actually means to say “Keating,” we find a family that looks very much like my great grandfather Thomas Keating’s family would have looked like in 1870.

-In 1870, my great grandparent’s were Thomas and Margaret Keating and they would have had a son Michael and a daughter Susana.
-(Actually spelled with 1 “n”) In this census we see Michael was born in New York and Susana was born in Pennsylvania.
+In this census we see Michael was born in New York and Susana was born in Pennsylvania.
 The fact Michael was born in New York tells us our family’s ship may have docked in Ellis Island rather than Philadelphia.
-There is an Ellis island website where we can often track down our ancestors, but this website has no information about my Keating family.
-We might see an occasional Thomas Keating listed there but I have found out that the name “Thomas Keating” might be more common than John Jones.
+However, we don’t know this.

 The ages entered into censuses are often inaccurate.
 Sometimes, they are very inaccurate.
 For this family in the 1870 Brokenstraw census to be our family, they would have to be very inaccurate.
 Thomas’ death record says he was 54 when he died in 1903.
 This would mean in 1870, he would have been about 21 instead of 30.
 If he really was 21 and had a 6 year old son, you have a story!
+I say this because to many people, Michael Keating’s age looks like is was jotted down as 6.
+To me, it just looks like a 1 with an errant mark next to it.
+Though he would have turned 2 in march, 1 is close enough for an 1870 census.

 Poor Susana didn’t live long enough to fill out the 1900 census.
 Her cemetery records show us she died February 8, 1884 at the age of 15.
-She might not actually not have been 15 yet.
+She might not actually had been 15 yet.
 It was very common for people of that time to round their ages up to the next year if they were within a couple months of their coming age.
 It was also common for people to put the number of months a very young child was in the column marked age.
-The instructions for the age column in the 1870 census were to write “age at last birthday.
-If under 1, enter in fraction like 5/12.”
-People in the early days of censuses, particularly immigrants, were not good at following these instructions.
-Moreover, no one really cared.
-If Susana was 3 months old, a “3” written down in the box would be good enough for the householder and census taker alike.

 Another thing that made ages so inaccurate in the censuses was that census takers had a big job to do and the sooner they finished this big job, the better!
 So, there was a lot of guessing and lot of friends and neighbors of families were giving the census takers the information.
 This means a lot of what you read in censuses is not first hand information.
 In short, an infant could end up being entered as a 3 year old in the census.
+Stuff like this happened all the time.

 The beauty of the 1900 census, where the month and year of everyone’s birth was requested is that a little more time seemed to be taken to get everyone’s birthday correct.
 At least, in my opinion, the 1900 census seems to be the most reliable one.